 The H̱adashot for BTTeens program at Aroma Cafe has been cancelled for this evening.
 We apologize for any inconvenience, and look forward to seeing you again at our next session in January.

 February 11, 2016—Out of view of members and guests, demolition is now well under way.
 Passing the south side of the building, you may have noticed an opening on the second floor wall.

-With the record-breaking cold weather this year, the Out of the Cold program has an urgent need for men's and women's winter boots and coats.
+With winter weather upon us, the Beth Tzedec/ Beth Sholom Out of the Cold program has an urgent need for women and men's winter boots and down-filled jackets.